DataManagementLab/reflex-smpc-analytics/README.md

-# flux-faster-smpc-analytics
+# reflex-faster-smpc-analytics
-Paper: Faster Secure Collaborative Analytics via Controlled Intermediate Result Size Disclosure
+Reflex: Faster Secure Collaborative Analytics via Controlled Intermediate Result Size Disclosure

-# This repo is for EuroSys 2026 submission
+# This repo is for EDBT 2026 submission

 # Instruction: How to use it